Devastating flooding from hurricanes could become more likely in the coming years and decades.

 - Southeastern North Carolina experienced catastrophic flooding from Hurricane Matthew in 2016 and Hurricane Florence in 2018

-- A recent study found that Hurricane Florence's rainfall was enhanced by a warming climate
+- A recent study found that a warming climate enhanced Hurricane Florence's rainfall

 - The North Carolina Climate Science Report published earlier this year stated that the potential for freshwater flooding from hurricanes will likely increase in the future